AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ### MetaMask Setup
 <img height="150" width="150" align="left" src="https://user-images.githubusercontent.com/68826419/128867893-60b76424-ba7b-4d12-bf0a-e42aacb46fca.png" />MetaMask is used to interact with the Ethereum blockchain.
 It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.
 <br>
-To install MetaMask extension, head over to `Google Chrome extension store -> search for the word "MetaMask" -> install the extension`
+To install MetaMask extension, click on this [link](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en).
 <br>
 Now, `Create a MetaMask account -> save the mnemonics (12 secret words) because we need those mnemonics at the time of deployment`
 <br>